nouhoum/ansible-ec2-play/EC2.md

 Deleting instances multiple times will not cause an error.
 This operation takes several minutes, during which time `ec2Ids` will continue to show that the instance(s) exist.
 You can track the progress of the deletion process by running the `ec2Status` command repeatedly.
+IDs of deleted EC2 instances are automatically removed from `hostIds`.

 **Usage**